skellis46/slipbox/improvisation and the threshold of the self.md

 > We probably don't think much about proprioception because, in some sense, it's always there, but the simple fact that you can touch your nose with your eyes shut – try it! – demonstrates the essential role it plays in all our actions.
 From the perspective of active inference, touching my nose means allowing a suite of proprioceptive predictions about hand movement and position to become self-fulfilling – to overwhelm the sensory evidence that my fingers are currently not touching my nose.
 Precision weighting again plays an important role here.
 In order for proprioceptive predictions to make themselves come true, the prediction errors that are telling the brain where the body actually is must be attenuated, or down-weighted.
 This can be thought of as the opposite of paying attention – a kind of ‘disattention' to the body, which allows it to move.[@seth-2018-being]

 Disattention presents a productive paradox: attending less to the body as something to be monitored and controlled may allow more movement and sensory experience to emerge.
 In the dancing, this offers a possible mechanism for the shift from deliberate organisation towards being moved.

+### Bias towards the body moving

+- the thing about being in motion is that the constantly changing part is foregrounded exquisitely

+- precision weighting -- Gallagher as well?

+- movement as a bias.
+That we in dance are training this bias (indeed this is what training can be thought to be).
+See also [[everything is becoming otherwise]]. also on this point see Spira below: [[#^b57941]]

+> Although this sounds complicated, we are all intimately familiar with the role of precision weighting in perception.
+Increasing the estimated precision of sensory signals is nothing other than ‘paying attention'.
+When you pay attention to something – for example, really trying to see whether a gorilla is out there in the distance – your brain is increasing the precision weighting on the corresponding sensory signals, which is equivalent to increasing their estimated reliability, or turning up their ‘gain'.
+Thinking about attention this way can explain why sometimes we don't see things, even if they are in plain view, and even if we are looking right at them. [@seth-2021-being]

+> If we think that we know something objective about ourselves or the world, then whatever that something is that we think we know, will condition our subsequent enquiry into the nature of experience.[@spira-2008-transparency] ^b57941

+This is essential also in relation to training biases

+- From Hetty in November 2024: what is the role of movement? (this is a key question re [[Seth and Tsakiris - Being a Beast Machine]] and the 'bias' of movement for dancers )

+### the shape of the skin (and spira)

+The philosopher Rupert Spira writes how consciousness 'takes the shape of the next awareness' and may identify itself with the body as a part of that awareness.
+When it does this it 'forgets itself' [@spira-2008-transparency n.pag.] or hides itself from itself.
+In other words, in identifying with the body as a shape of awareness, consciousness loses its true nature and in the dancing I see myself as an organiser of these body-oriented shapes of awareness.

+I'm not sure I understand this idea of consciousness forgetting itself.
+I get how it takes the shape of the next appearance (say, a tingling in my hand).
+But what is the itself it is veiling itself from?
+That I identify the tingling as 'consciousness' as a 'thing'??

+- Spira here maps on to how I describe the reconstitution of the skin.
+The sense of a 'self surrounded by skin' appears and consciousness is veiled. -- metaphysical (not phenomenological) -- but include?

 ## not yet organised but likely useful